pivotal/blog/content/post/agile-and-program-logic.md

 ---

 I just started at Pivotal a couple of months ago.
 Before that, I worked on formal methods, program logic, and semantics.
-My old collegues in academia and my new collegues in industry are all aiming at the same thing -- we want to build awesome software.
+My old colleagues in academia and my new colleagues in industry are all aiming at the same thing -- we want to build awesome software.
 In this post I want to talk about some of our differences in perspective, and some possibly-interesting similarities in perspective that we might be able to use.